bespinian/blog/content/posts/efficient-navigation-in-vim.md

 endif
 ```

 `incsearch` will make sure that the search pattern is applied incrementally while typing, instead of only after pressing the enter key.
 The combination of `ignorecase` and `smartcase` ignores the case of the search term when not using any uppercase letters and doesn't ignore it when using at least one uppercase letter, which is quite convenient and surprisingly intuitive. `hlsearch` highlights any matches for the search term, allowing to easily jump between them using `n` and `N`.
-The last statement lets you clear the highlighted search results by pressing `ctrl+l` to unclutter your view once done searching and jumping.
+The last statement lets you clear the highlighted search results by pressing `ctrl+l` to unclutter your view, once done searching and jumping.

 All in all, search is one of the most powerful tools for intuitive and efficient navigation.
 It covers the common use case of knowing the word or part of a word to navigate to, but not having your eyes directly pointed there yet.
 Furthermore, it's simply the fastest way of jumping somewhere in many cases and beats other methods of navigation quite often in that regard.